SparseMask: Differentiable Connectivity Learning for Dense Image Prediction

-\paragraph{Models in the Search Space} Our search space is huge, which contains various classical encoder-decoder architectures.
-To show the architecture discovered by our method is better than the others in the search space, we select two well-known architectures to compare, namely U-Net~\cite{ronneberger2015u} and SparseACN~\cite{Zhu2018SparselyAC}, as shown in Table~\ref{table:validation}.
-U-net is a classical architecture that follows the encoder-decoder style.
-Compare to it, the connectivity pattern of our model is more expressive, which combines more than two input features for a decoder stage and have a better fusion of multi-scale information.
-As a result, our method outperforms U-net by a large margin.
-SparseACN proposes a predefined sparse connection pattern for densely connected networks, which shows a significant parameter and speed advantages without performance loss.
-Compared to the predefined connection pattern, the connectivity of our model is more flexible and sparser.
-Experiments show that the discovered model outperforms SparseACN in mIOU, the number of parameters, and FPS, which demonstrates the advantage of learnable connections.
-We also compare with the whole network FDN without pruning any connections.
+\paragraph{Manually Designed Models} Our search space contains many classic architectures designed by experts.
+To show the architecture discovered by our method is better than the others in the search space, we select two well-known architectures to compare with, namely U-Net~\cite{ronneberger2015u} and SparseACN~\cite{Zhu2018SparselyAC}.
+U-Net is a classic architecture that follows the encoder-decoder style.
+Compared to it, the connectivity pattern of our model is more expressive, which combines more than two input features within a decoder stage and have a better fusion of multi-scale information.
+As a result, our method outperforms U-Net by a large margin (Table~\ref{table:validation}).
+SparseACN proposes a pre-defined sparse connection pattern for densely connected networks, which shows a significant parameter and speed advantages without performance loss.
+Compared to the pre-defined connection pattern, the connectivity of our model is more flexible and sparser.
+Experiments in Table~\ref{table:validation} show that the discovered model outperforms SparseACN in mIOU, the number of parameters and FPS, which demonstrates the advantage of our approach.
+We also compare with the super-network, FDN.